 How Acupuncture Can Support During Pregnancy

-Studies have shown that Acupuncture can help yield higher pregnancy and live birth rates, as well as help reduce symptoms of stress, support nutrition and boost immune system and body strength.
+Acupuncture can help yield higher pregnancy and live birth rates, as well as help reduce symptoms of stress, support nutrition and boost immune system and body strength.

 Acupuncture treatment during the first 12 – 14 weeks of pregnancy can help alleviate morning sickness, prevent miscarriage and help with fatigue.
 Many pregnant women experience some morning sickness during the first trimester of pregnancy.
 As most women are reluctant to use western medicine to help alleviate their symptoms, acupuncture can be a safe, drug-free treatment to reduce nausea and vomiting.